Laws Regarding Dead Bodies You Need to Know

 Depending on the cause of the person’s death, the coroner may be called on to perform an autopsy.
 For those who don’t know, an autopsy is an examination performed on the corpse to determine the cause and circumstances surrounding a person’s death.
 This is particularly helpful if the person is suspected to have died of unnatural causes.

-The hospital or medical personnel also cannot order the removal of a tissue or organ from the body without consent from the next of kin.
+The hospital or medical personnel also cannot order the removal of a tissue or organ from the body without consent from the next of kin or the health care representative.

 4. Fulfillment of the Deceased’s Wishes

 You may have plans for the burial of your loved one.
-But if they have left behind a will, your plans won’t matter.
-The law gives preference to the personal wishes of the deceased over that of their next of kin.
-As long as it is within reason and does not violate public policy.
+But if they have left behind a will with funeral instructions, your plans won’t matter.
+The law gives preference to the dead person’s wishes over that of their next of kin.
+As long as it is within reason, won’t cause any personal injury, and does not violate public policy.
+You can talk to the funeral director to ensure that the deceased’s funeral instructions are carried out as ordered.

-If the deceased’s wishes cannot be fulfilled for some reason and the family cannot unanimously agree on a burial plan, the court can settle it.
-In such cases, the court will usually honor the wishes of the surviving spouse or next of kin.
+If the dead person’s wishes cannot be fulfilled for some reason and the family cannot unanimously agree on a burial plan, the court can settle it.
+In such cases, the court will usually honor the wishes of the surviving spouse, next of kin, or the health care representative.

 5. Failure to Properly Dispose of a Body